KD4Z/md380tools-vm/README.md

 * Scripting framework functions can be extended for custom actions before firmware compilation, after compilation, and after contact data is downloaded.
 * Commands to save and restore firmware and contact data in snapshots.
 Restores to a stable firmware if the latest gets sideways.
 * Screen language defaults to English.
-Five alternate languages available: Dutch, Portuguese, Spanish, Italian and German.
+Six alternate languages available: Dutch, Portuguese, Spanish, Italian, German and French!
 * Lite weight version for Linux!
 The scripting is all done using Bash scripts.
 You can install just the scripting on Linux or Raspberry Pi.

 Be sure to read the installation completely before emailing questions!
 99% of all questions are